spacecatpixel/lokidocs/docs/ServiceNodes/RunServiceNodeAsService.md

 If you are running your Service Node as root, `/home` must be removed from ExecStart path: `ExecStart=/root/YOUR_LOKI_FILES_FOLDER/lokid --non-interactive --service-node`
 >     For Testnet, append the --testnet flag at the end of your modified ExecStart line.

-6. Once completed save and quit nano:
+6. Once completed, save the file and quit nano:
 CTRL+X -> Y -> ENTER

 7. Reload systemd manager configuration: